BlocksKit/BlocksKit/README.md

 Documentation
 =============

-An Xcode 4+ compatible documentation set is available [from CocoaDocs](http://cocoadocs.org/docsets/BlocksKit/2.0.0/).
+An Xcode-compatible documentation set is available [from CocoaDocs](http://cocoadocs.org/docsets/BlocksKit/).

 License
 =======